System FR as Foundations for Stainless: A Bidirectional Type-Checking Algorithm

 In our implementation, we do not go through the encoding with {\tt fix} and forall types, but instead directly generate the verification conditions that correspond to the measure decreasing by using the left-hand-side form of Figure~\ref{fig:sugar}.
 Our system also supports mutually recursive functions (by requiring that the measure decreases for each call to a mutually recursive function), which can be encoded in the usual way by defining a {\tt fix} term that returns a tuple of functions.

 In the end, if the body of the function is well-typed, the \textit{(Infer Fix)} rule infers the type:

-One should note that this encoding imposes a scoping restriction on the original program, namely pre- and post-conditions as well as measures cannot refer to the associated named function.
-However, this constraint has not proved limiting in our experience.
+One should note that this encoding imposes a scoping restriction on the original program, namely precondition, postcondition, and measure of a function $f$ cannot contain calls to $f$.
+This restriction has not proved limiting in our experience with benchmarks.